Meridian Library History

 It became obvious to the members of the Club that they could not continue to operate the Library with volunteers and the levy from the City.
 On August 27, 1974, the voters approved the establishment of the Meridian Free Library District; taxation for the library passed on August 26, 1975.

 By 1995, the population of the District had grown significantly and the Board of Trustees decided that it was time for a bigger building.
 Voters overwhelmingly approved our $3.4 million bond and in 1997 our Cherry Lane location opened to the public.

 Our second location, Silverstone, opened in 2009 followed by unBound in 2015 and our Tiny Library in October 2018.
+Our newest branch at Orchard Park opened May 2023.
 You can read more about each of our locations on their landing pages.

 In May 2019, Meridian voters passed a plant facility levy measure for $14 million to renovate, expand, and modernize our library.
 Follow the progress of our future locations on our projects page.

 In 2021, Meridian Library District took over the Meridian Historical Society's collection of materials.
 Work began in 2022 to preserve and digitize the history collection materials, including a collection of Occident Club photos, documents, and scrapbooks.
 Visit the Meridian History Center page to learn more about the Occident Club collection and ongoing digitization projects.